-The Symposium is hosted by the Center for Cellular Immunotherapies and the Institute for Regenerative Medicine at the University of Pennsylvania in partnership with Case Western Reserve University, the Harvard Stem Cell Institute, the Parker H. Petit for Institute Bioengineering and Bioscience at Georgia Tech, and the Centre for Commercialization of Regenerative Medicine.
+The Symposium is hosted by the Harvard Business School in partnership with Center for Cellular Immunotherapies and the Institute for Regenerative Medicine at the University of Pennsylvania, Case Western Reserve University, the Harvard Stem Cell Institute, the Parker H. Petit for Institute Bioengineering and Bioscience at Georgia Tech, and the Centre for Commercialization of Regenerative Medicine.

 A new certification course offered by our NCRM colleagues in collaboration with Rutgers‘ NIH Training Grant “Translational Research in Regenerative Medicine” and will run for 30 weeks (15 weeks per semester).
 This global initiative, will link stem cell and regenerative medicine centers, investigators, and students around the world to provide first-class educational and research opportunities.
 Consortium members will work together (1) to develop strong educational and research programs, (2) to facilitate the introduction of students and other colleagues to the field, and (3) to provide an enabling plat-form for collaborative development in the areas of stem cell and regenerative medicine.
 RENEW will be internet-based, which will enable presentations from participating institutions around the world.

 The topics include fundamental stem cell biology, stem cell isolation, “dry lab technology,” specific preclinical applications, as well as such common issues in the field as signal transduction, cell proliferation, differentiation, assays in phenotypes, preclinical animal models, clinical trial design and regulatory issues.